 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate, I earn from qualifying purchases.

 I’m going to share a little known fact about our family.
 We homeschool.
 And we homeschool teenagers at that.
 We are have done middle school and high school as homeschoolers.
-At times, yes, it might be a little tricky, but all in all, it’s worked out well for our family.
+At times, yes, homeschooling might be a little tricky.
+However, it’s worked out well for our family.
 We do get to travel more with our kids because we homeschool.
 In this comprehensive guide, I’ll walk you through the types of homeschooling, why you can homeschool and travel at the same time, how to not lose your sanity, what you can see, and what counts as homeschool, and various homeschool resources you can use that are travel related.

 Save this article for later.
 Pin below.